M45-Science/Factorio-Community-List/README.md

 <br>
 JSON-Gzip: *Also offers a server-banlist.json.gz*<br>
 A server-banlist.json is a uncomplicated, decentralized way to share bans and whitelists.<br>
+Some community lists are private, and not listed here.<br>
 <br>
 #### *Empty fields may be omitted.*<br>